1702538/ai-news-app-kcz/README.md

 ## ⚠️ Limitations

 - The AI summarization and entity detection accuracy depends on the quality of the input text.
-- Formatting of the results may not be accurate 100% from Mistral AI, which may cause the results to be combined into one row (for people, country and organization)
+- Formatting of the results may not be accurate 100% of the time, which may cause the results to be combined into one row (for people, country and organization)
 - Large files or very long articles may result in slower processing or timeouts.
-- Currently supports only people, nationalities, and optionally organizations detection — other entity types are not supported.
+- Currently supports only people, nationalities, and organizations detection.
-- User authentication relies on AWS Cognito and no other authentication methods will be supported.
+- User authentication relies on AWS Cognito.
 - API rate limits apply based on Mistral AI’s free tier (1 request/second).
 - HTTPS setup requires manual SSL certificate renewal unless automated.
 - Deployment and DNS management require manual intervention.
 No auto-provisioning of resources.